The Night Is Young: Plot

-When ballerina Fanni learns that the Vienese archduke, Paul Gustave, is expected to be in the audience of her next performance, she immediately makes plans to court the wealthy bachelor and spurn Willy Fitch, her sweetheart.
-Though Fanni assures her friend and fellow dancer Lisl Gluck that her pursuit of the archduke will be done strictly in the name of "patriotism," Lisl advises her to stick with Willy, a carriage driver.
-As planned, the handsome Paul spies the lovely ballerinas on stage, but instead of choosing Fanni, he becomes interested in Lisl.
-Paul, who is expected to marry Countess Rafay, is informed that for state reasons the marriage cannot take place for another six months.
-Seizing this opportunity, Paul decides to keep young Lisl as his secret lover during that time.
-Lisl, who is engaged to Toni, a failing ballet producer, is invited to attend a dinner at Paul's villa by his valet, Szereny, and though she rejects the offer, the valet tells her that she must accept the invitation.
-Fanny, upon learning that the archduke has passed her over in favor of her friend, tells Willy that she is now available for marriage.
-Willy, however, shows little enthusiasm for marriage, and sings a song in which he praises the virtues of his horse "Mitzi" instead of those of his wife-to-be.
+Upon learning that the Venetian archduke, Paul Gustave will attend her next performance, ballerina Fanni immediately plans to court the wealthy bachelor Willy Fitch, her sweetheart.
+Fanni assures her friend and fellow dancer Lisl Gluck that her pursuit will be conducted in the name of "patriotism."
+Lisl advises her to stick with Willy, a carriage driver.
+However, Paul becomes interested in Lisl instead.
+Paul, who is expected to marry Countess Rayay, is informed that the marriage must be delayed for six months due to state reasons.
+Seizing the opportunity, Paul decides to keep Lisl Lisl as his secret lover.
+Meanwhile, Lisl, engaged to a struggling ballet producer, is invited to a dinner at Paul's villa by his valet, Szereny.
+Despite her initial rejection, the valet insists she must accept.
+Upon learning that the archduke has chosen her friend over her, Fanny informs Willy that she is now available for marriage.
+However, Willy shows little interest in marriage and instead sings a song praising his horse "Mitz" over his future bride.